junchaoIU/junchaoIU/README.md

 ![](https://github.com/halfrost/halfrost/blob/master/icons/header_.png)
 <a href="http://www.wujunchao.top/" target="_blank"><img src="https://img.shields.io/badge/%E4%B8%AA%E4%BA%BA%E7%AB%99%E7%82%B9-%E6%98%A5%E5%A4%A9%E5%92%8C%E7%88%B1%E6%83%85%E3%81%AE%E6%A8%B1%E8%8A%B1🌸-pink"></a>&nbsp;&nbsp;<a href="https://www.cnblogs.com/wujunchao/" target="_blank"><img src="https://img.shields.io/badge/%E5%8D%9A%E5%AE%A2%E5%9B%AD-%E6%A2%A6%E6%B7%91%E7%9A%84%E6%A8%B1%E8%8A%B1%E5%BA%84-blue"></a>&nbsp;&nbsp;
 - 👋 Hello, my name is WU Junchao, and I am currently a second-year M.S. student at the University of Macau (UM).
 I have been admitted to the Ph.D. program and will continue to pursue my Ph.D. degree in the NLP2CT Lab at UM, starting in August 2024.
-- 👀 I’m focusing on Natural language processing, Machine Translation, and Large Language Models at the moment.
+- 👀 I’m focusing on Natural Language Processing, Machine Translation, and Large Language Models at the moment.
 - 🎓 If you are also interested in NLP and machine translation, you can follow my lab and lab members: [NLP2CT LAB](http://nlp2ct.cis.um.edu.mo/), I love them.
 - ⭐[Zhan Runzhe](https://runzhe.me/) is my current advisor.
 He is a brilliant scientist and one of the nicest people I have ever met.
 - ✨[Chen Weiyu](https://github.com/waiyuchan) was my advisor when I was an undergraduate student, and he is planning his own business territory now.